IRMaGe-3T/mrs-voxel-placement/README.md

 - In the "session 1" part, click on "DICOM T1" and choose your DICOM directory for the first session (that contains T1w image)

-- In the "session 1" part, click on "SPAR VOXEL 1" and choose the .spar file of MRS of the first session
+- In the "session 1" part, click on "FILE VOXEL 1" and choose the MRS data (.spar file for Philips) of the first session

-- If you have a second MRS acquistion with a different voxel placement for your first session : in the "session 1" part, click on "SPAR VOXEL 2" and choose the .spar file corresponding to this acquistion
+- If you have a second MRS acquistion with a different voxel placement for your first session : in the "session 1" part, click on "FILE VOXEL 2" and choose the MRS data corresponding to this acquistion

 - In the "session 2" part, click on "DICOM T1"and choose your DICOM directory for the second session (that contains T1w image)